 Do you put one or two coats of surface wax over chalk paste?

-I normally only put one coat of Chalk Couture surface wax on my DIY Chalk Couture craft projects.
+I normally only put one coat of Chalk Couture surface wax for crafts on my DIY Chalk Couture craft projects.